top of page

 00:00 / 04:13

-Buried Civilization is dedicated to Naxi minority musicians in Lijiang, China. by intertwining both sound samples of Naxi musicians from my ethnomusicology documentary Chinese living fossil: Naxi ancient music and modern city sounds, including sirens and excavators, the piece reflects how Naxi minorities fight for the preservation of their music and culture, and also how modernization and globalization accelerate the lose of their culture.
+Buried Civilization is dedicated to Naxi minority musicians in Lijiang, China.
+By intertwining both sound samples of Naxi musicians from my ethnomusicology documentary Chinese living fossil: Naxi ancient music and modern city sounds, including sirens and excavators, the piece reflects how Naxi minorities fight for the preservation of their music and culture, and also how modernization and globalization accelerate the lose of their culture.
 Through this piece, I hope to start the conversation about the challenge of balancing modernization and preservation of our culture.

 bottom of page